Campus Services

 Student Accessibility Services

-Cascadia College maintains Student Accessibility Services (SAS) to provide accommodations and support services to students with disabilities.
-In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities (ADA) Act of 1990 & Amendments of 2008, and Washington State Law (Core Services Act), our mission is to provide equal opportunities throughout all educational programs, college services, and campus activities while promoting self-determination.
-For more information or to request accommodations, please visit SAS in the Kodiak Corner and by contacting us at accessibility@cascadia.edu or 425.352.8128.
+Cascadia College is committed to ensuring equal access to education for all students.
+The Student Accessibility Services (SAS) provides accommodations and support services to students with disabilities.
+In accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities (ADA) Act of 1990 & Amendments of 2008, and Washington State Law (Core Services Act).
+Our mission is to provide equal opportunities throughout all educational programs, college services, and campus activities while promoting self-determination.

 Student ID Cards